Starfish Aliens aside, everything can be a cute girl.

 It actually makes sense to upgrade one's wardrobe as one discovers more styles, and, according to many Lolitas, may actually be helpful in getting used to the subculture and its demands.
 Given the cost of outfits and difficulty of acquiring them, many newbies to the subculture start off by making/buying at least one outfit (preferably a simple one, to keep costs down) and just stock up on inexpensive but decent accessories over time (as an expansion pack of sorts) while saving up cash for higher-end outfits and accessories until they can make/purchase their desired coordinate set.
 The same process applies to Lolis who wish to change styles.

 The same can be said for the fashion in general.
-Most styles are based off classic European designs, and many Lolita models are European, but the style is more popular in Japan than anywhere else.
+Most styles are based off classic European designs, and some Lolita models are European, but the style is more popular in Japan than anywhere else.
 Ditto for Japanese Lolita designs that become popular elsewhere.